United Airlines to outsource more than 630 jobs at U.S. airports

 About 637 workers could be affected by the outsourcing moves, the carrier added.

-United Continental, formed by the 2010 merger of United and Continental Airlines, has been taking a number of cost-cutting moves to improve earnings and reduce debt.
+United Continental (UAL.N), formed by the 2010 merger of United and Continental Airlines, has been taking a number of cost-cutting moves to improve earnings and reduce debt.
 Earlier this year, it announced the closure of its hub at the airport in Cleveland.

 The carrier also said it will bring in-house 365 customer service jobs at its Denver and Washington Dulles airport hubs as well as in Honolulu.
 United added it has hired 44 ramp workers at its Phoenix operations.